What Does A Dragon Tattoo Symbolize?

 Among these many meanings, there’s a commonality of the great positivity that a dragon tattoo has for the Japanese and for their culture, unlike western cultures, which can view dragons as an evil menace that must be killed.

-For the Yazuka, important Japanese crime groups that still exist today in Japan, the dragon is a common tattoo symbol.
+For the Yazuka, the dragon is a common Japanese tattoo symbol.

 The Yazuka believe that dragons symbolize the duality of heaven and Earth and that there is never a winner or loser in life because we all end up in the afterlife.

-It is also important to note that Yakuza dragon tattoos are placed on the upper part of the body because they believe dragons are rulers of the sky.
+It is also important to note that dragons in Yakuza tattoos are placed on the upper part of the body because they believe dragons are rulers of the sky.

 An Aztec dragon tattoo typically is a dragon shown as if made of Aztec stones like a sculpture.